Fire Fighter Fatality Investigation and Prevention Program

 In 1998, Congress funded NIOSH to implement FFFIPP recognizing the need for further efforts to address the continuing national problem of occupational fire fighter fatalities--an estimated 105 each year.
 The NIOSH-FFFIPP has a 14-person staff and a $2 million budget and has conducted over 400 investigations since its inception in 1998.

+In April 2014, Fire Engineering reported the release of a NIOSH map tracking firefighter deaths as part of the FFFIPP program.

+In August 2024, NIOSH put out a request for comment in the Federal Register as to whether to include "human factors" in investigations.